Analog Archive Blog

 Why reverse conversion is useful

-Digital-to-analog conversion is the inverse of tape digitization: instead of extracting a signal from legacy media, the workflow records curated digital masters onto fresh analog stock.
-Clients use this for gallery installations, music release editions, gift projects, and compatibility with period hardware that expects tape playback.
+Digital-to-analog recording is the inverse of tape digitization: instead of extracting a signal from legacy media, the workflow records curated digital masters onto fresh analog stock.
+Clients use it for gifts, release editions, gallery playback, installation work, and cases where the tape itself is part of the experience rather than just a novelty container.

 Need transfer help now?